-Economic liberalisation measures have been introduced to encourage inward investment.
+Economic liberalization measures have been introduced to encourage inward investment.
 The private sector has been given a greater role to play in the development drive.
-In the pursuit of developing a strong private sector with an enhanced industrial base, the Qatar Development Bank (QDB) was established in 1997, with an authorised capital of QR 200 million ($54.9 million).
+In the pursuit of developing a strong private sector with an enhanced industrial base, the Qatar Development Bank (QDB) was established in 1997, with an authorized capital of QR 200 million ($54.9 million).
 QDB is 100% owned by the State of Qatar and provides loans at competitive rates of interest.

 Generous incentives have also been granted to private investors and measures were taken to encourage grass-roots projects and joint-venture investments.
 Non-Qatari capital is welcomed in business and industrial investments in the country.
 Economic reform decrees have been issued to activate industrial investment activities and to accelerate further the current rapid pace of development.
-Amongst these were proposals for liberalising the present restrictions upon foreign ownership of Qatari enterprises and plans for the re-codification of the principal commercial law statutes in order to meet the requirements of the next century.
+Amongst these were proposals for liberalizing the present restrictions upon foreign ownership of Qatari enterprises and plans for the re-codification of the principal commercial law statutes in order to meet the requirements of the next century.

 Foreign Trade in Qatar is regulated by the Qatar Customs Law No. 5 of 1988.
-In general, a person wishing to import goods into Qatar for sale, must be registered in the Importers Register and be approved by Qatar Chamber of Commerce and Industry (QCC I).
+In general, a person wishing to import goods into Qatar for sale, must be registered in the Importers Register and be approved by the Qatar Chamber of Commerce and Industry (QCCI).
 The standard rate of customs duty in Qatar is 5% (ad valorem) in accordance with the GCC customs union put in place since January 2003.

 - Personal effects and used household appliances and furniture belonging to foreign employees arriving in Qatar for the purpose of residence